PierrickPochelu/EnsembleSelectionJax/README.md

 # Ensemble Selection with Jax
 High-Performance Ensemble Selection Gradient-Informed with Jax.

-Ensemble Selection is described by Caruana et al. 2004.
-It is a combinatorial optimization problem consisting in extracting the best subset (Ensemble) of models in a bigger library of models.
+Ensemble Selection problem is described by Caruana et al. 2004.
+It is a combinatorial optimization problem consisting in extracting the best subset  of models (Ensemble) in a bigger library of models.
 We know that the best ensemble is not made of the best individual model but complementary models canceling out their error.
 Finding complementary models is a non-trivial problem due to the huge number of potential ensembles (combinations).

 For comparison, I compare different designs of Ensemble Selection based on the number of times the ensemble is evaluated in forward or backward.
 The computing cost of 1 forward is approximatively equal to 1 backward L is the number of models in the library and n is the desired size of the subset (Ensemble) of models.